aleximasso/stablecoin-swap/README.md

 ### Deploy
 Before running deployment you need to write out setup variables.
 Run `cp .env.example .env` and write down all params of `.env` file.
-Then go to `./scripts/deploy.js` and write down your own **feeReceiverAddress** address.<br> Rinkeby and Mainnet are supported, for deploy run: <br><br>
+Then go to `./scripts/deploy.js` and write down your own **feeReceiverAddress** address.<br><br> Rinkeby and Mainnet are supported, for deploy run: <br>
 `npx hardhat run scripts/deploy.js --network [NETWORK]` (`rinkeby` or `mainnet`)